jac307/MediaArtTutorials/MEDIA2DF3/Comp-Tech-1-Part2.md

 </figure>

 ## Objective
-Create **four digital compositions** that explore the **Interrelationships of Form**:
+Create **three digital compositions** that explore the **Interrelationships of Form**:
 1. Union
 2. Subtraction
 3. Intersection

 <img src="imgs/09.png" style="width: 80%; height: auto;">

-In each composition should incorporate **Wucius Wong’s Principles of Two-Dimensional Design**—**Radiation, Anomaly, Contrast, Concentration, Texture, and Space**—to explore and highlight the visual characteristics of each interrelationship.
+In each composition should incorporate **Wucius Wong’s Principles of Two-Dimensional Design**—**Radiation, Anomaly, Contrast, Concentration, Texture**—to explore and highlight the visual characteristics of each interrelationship.

+Create **one digital composition** that incorporate Wucius Wong’s Principles of Two-Dimensional Design: ##Space**

 Each composition must demonstrate a **thoughtful and cohesive integration** of form relationships and design principles.